bsautner/com.nimbits/README.md

 ## About

-Nimbits server is a flexible API designed to store and process time and geo stamp data, filter incoming data and trigger events based on rules.
+Nimbits Server is a web portal and flexible API designed to store and process time and geo stamp data, filter incoming data and trigger events based on rules.
 It stored data in a way that makes it easy to retrieve chucks of data sets using date ranges or gps coordinates.